 The frogs and the tune of their croaking are ever-present around the ruins of the Temple of Leto to this very day.
 (We managed to get a shot of this little chap when he thought he was hiding by the water’s edge.)

-…and now you’ve lost yourself in thousands of years of history, myth and legend, it’s time to leave Letoon and step back into 2012 to walk through the modern village of Kumluova and towards the site of the centre of the Lycian League, Xanthos.
+And now you’ve lost yourself in thousands of years of history, myth and legend, it’s time to leave Letoon and step back into the present to walk through the modern village of Kumluova and towards the site of the centre of the Lycian League, Xanthos.